Astros vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 66 hits with 14 doubles, nine home runs, 21 walks and 38 RBI.
-He's also stolen three bases.
+- Vladimir Guerrero Jr. has 14 doubles, nine home runs, 22 walks and 38 RBI (66 total hits).
+He has swiped three bases.

 Guerrero Recent Games